Bandra Terminus–Hazrat Nizamuddin Yuva Express: Service

-Route & Halts
+Route and halts

-The important halts of the train are:
+The train travels along the Mumbai - Delhi main line.
+The halts of this train are as given below:

-Schedule

 Traction

 The route is fully electrified.
 Prior to Western Railway switching to the AC traction, it would be hauled by a WCAM-2/2P engine until Vadodara Junction after which it would get either a WAP-7 locomotive from Ghaziabad shed or a WAP-4 from the Vadodara shed.

-Since Western Railway switched over to AC traction in February 2012, it is hauled from end to end by a WAP-5 locomotive of Vadodara shed.
+Since Western Railway switched over to AC traction in February 2012, it is hauled from end to end by a WAP-7 electric locomotive from Vadodara Loco Shed.